ClothTiger/yt-low-view-hider/README.md

 # yt-low-view-hider
-Violent Monkey script Hide YT vids with a low view count
+Violent Monkey script to hide YT videos with a low view count

 Made for Brave - no clue if it works for other browsers (but why would you use another one?!)